 - joining the NADP as a cooperator.

-The litterfall mercury monitoring initiative is scheduled to begin sample collection with onset of autumn leaf fall in 2012, which varies by latitude, altitude, and forest type (approximately August through September).
+The litterfall mercury monitoring initiative began sample collection with onset of autumn leaf fall in 2012, which varies by latitude, altitude, and forest type (approximately August through September).
 Sites can join the litterfall monitoring initiative during any year, but will need to be operating before leaf fall begins.
 NADP has litterfall sampling kits ready to go.